careepilepsyethiopia.orgcareepilepsyethiopia.org

 Sara Theresa: A child with epilepsy | Join Us: Empower Children's Futures.

-In the quiet corridors of the Mission, Aster, marked by spastic quadriplegia, embodies the weight of profound intellectual disabilities and spinal deformities.
-Frequent seizures dictate her life, an exhausting dance that leaves her fatigued.
-Confined to unspoken thoughts, Aster stands among the children at the mission door, her history veiled in silence.
-With no family story adorning her existence, she remains a delicate flower in isolation.
-Despite recent medication, seizure control eludes her.
-Aster's story beckons for medical intervention, compassion, understanding, and an unwavering commitment to unveil the untold tales of children like her left at the door of hope.
+In the quiet corridors of the Mission, Aster, living with spastic quadriplegia, bears the weight of severe disabilities and spinal deformities.
+Relentless seizures shape her days, an exhausting struggle that drains her strength.
+Trapped in unspoken thoughts, she lingers among the children at the mission door, her past shrouded in silence.
+With no family story to claim her, she blooms as a fragile flower in isolation.
+Though medication was tried, seizures still hold her captive.
+Aster’s story cries out for healing, compassion, and an unyielding commitment to unveil the hidden lives of children like her, left at the door of hope.

 Aster Theresa: A child with epilepsy | Empower Lives: Unveil Hope.